 Mansfield Shire Council

 Or emailed to: email@example.com

 Wherever possible, Council will aim to resolve a customer’s complaint at the customer’s first point of contact with Council.
-All complaints received are managed in accordance with the Complaints Resolution Policy and Procedure.
+All complaints received are managed in accordance with Council's Complaint Resolution Policy and Procedure.

 Complainants will be kept informed of the progress and outcome of their complaint (subject to the principles of the Privacy and Data Protection Act 2014).

-If the matter is not resolved to the complainants satisfaction, the Receiving Officer will liaise with the Manager of the department to facilitate a review and where required, further investigation.
-Where a complaint is still not able to be resolved by the department Manager, the complaint will be listed for action by the Chief Executive Officer.
+If the matter is not resolved to the complainant's satisfaction, the receiving officer will liaise with the appropriate departmental manager to facilitate a review and, where required, further investigation.
+Where a complaint is still not able to be resolved by the departmental manager, the complaint will be listed for action by the Chief Executive Officer.
 When a complaint is not able to be satisfactorily resolved by Council, the complainant will be advised to refer their complaint to an agency external to Mansfield Shire Council.

-Council keeps the complaints register on file for public view.
+Council keep a complaints register on file for public view.